 On busy days, the narrow staircase often fills up with people stopping for photos without noticing others trying to pass.
 The atmosphere can feel less like a scenic walk and more like a typical mass-tourism hotspot.

 In total, most cruise guests should plan for 45–75 minutes for the entire visit, depending on conditions.
+There are a few benches and handrails along the path.

 Important practical details cruise visitors often don’t know